 |TD Choice Promotional CDs|

-No withdrawals are allowed within the first seven days of the CD term.
-Early withdrawal from your CD will incur a penalty—how much it is will depend on term length.
-For example, three-month CDs will be penalized all interest; 60-month CDs will be penalized 24 months of interest.
+No withdrawals are allowed within the first seven days of a CD term.
+Early withdrawal from your CD will incur a penalty ranging from three months of earned interest to all earned interest you earn depending on term length.

 TD Bank has two different credit cards on offer, with either rewards or cash back.